 The Van Rysel Aquafreeze Helmet Liner uses polypropylene and polyester to keep water from penetrating its hydrophobic surface, keeping your head warm in foul weather.

-For deep winter, fleece is great for added thermal comfort thanks to its fine pile that traps a layer warm air next to the skin.
+For deep winter, fleece is great for added thermal comfort thanks to its fine pile that traps a layer of warm air next to the skin.
 Additionally, the Van Rysel 500 seamless helmet liner and seamless headband, which make great use of fleece, can be pulled down over your forehead and ears for extra coverage.

 Pull on the Van Rysel Aquafreeze Helmet liner if you’re heading out in really nasty conditions in winter, early spring or late autumn.